-HAZELNUT (Corylus avellana 'Jefferson') Eastern Filbert Blight; Anisogramma anomala J. W. Pscheidt, S. Heckert and S.A.
+HAZELNUT (Corylus avellana 'Jefferson') Eastern Filbert Blight; Anisogramma anomala

+J. W. Pscheidt, S. Heckert and S.A.
 Cluskey Dept. of Botany and Plant Pathology Oregon State University Corvallis, OR 97331-2903

-Progression of eastern filbert blight cankers on 'Jefferson' hazelnuts, 2011.
+Progression of eastern filbert blight cankers on 'Jefferson' hazelnuts, 2011 - 2013.

-The objective of this trial was to document the progression of symptoms in a newly planted 'Jefferson' hazelnut orchard infected with Anisogramma anomala.
+The objective of this trial was to document the progression of EFB cankers in a newly planted 'Jefferson' hazelnut orchard infected with Anisogramma anomala.
 The 'Jefferson' cultivar has a single dominant gene for resistance to EFB.
-Cankers have been observed on other selections that carry this gene.
-These cankers occur at a very low rate, are smaller than cankers found on susceptible cultivars, do not develop stomata and heal over in subsequent growing seasons.
+Cankers have been observed on other selections that carry this same gene.
+These cankers are different from normal EFB cankers in that they occur at a very low rate, are smaller, do not develop stromata and heal over in subsequent growing seasons.

-A 25 acre orchard of 'Jefferson' was planted on a 20x20 foot spacing first in 2007 and again between trees in 2008 for a final 10x20 foot spacing.
-The trees were self-propagated in a traditional way as sucker sprouts from older trees.
+A 25 acre orchard of 'Jefferson' was initially planted on a 20x20 foot spacing in 2007.
+Additional trees were planted between the original trees in 2008 for a final 10x20 foot spacing.
+The trees were self-propagated, in a traditional way, as sucker sprouts from older trees.
 The orchard was located near Newburg OR, with a heavily infected 'Ennis' orchard across the highway to the west and adjacent to a heavily infected 'Barcelona' orchard to the east.
 The 'Ennis' orchard was removed in 2009.

 Cankers were first observed during the fall of 2010 on widely scattered trees.
 Preliminary surveys in Jan 11 found some cankers with stromata confirming eastern filbert blight.
-A few cankers with and without stromata were thin sectioned, stained with 0.05% trypan blue (1:1 water to lactic acid) and examined for the presence of mycelia.
-Stromata were sectioned and stained with a 0.05% trypan blue in lactoglycerol (1:1:1 of water, lactic acid, and glycerol) to look for viable ascospores.
+A few cankers with and without stromata were taken to the lab, thin sectioned, stained with 0.05% trypan blue (1:1 water to lactic acid) and examined for the presence of mycelia.
+Stromata from these cankers were sectioned and stained with a 0.05% trypan blue in lactoglycerol (1:1:1 of water, lactic acid, and glycerol) to determine ascospores viability.

-All 6,097 trees were inspected for EFB cankers on 22 Feb 11, 1 Mar 11and 14 Apr 11 with notes taken on missing and replanted trees.
+All 6,097 trees were inspected for EFB cankers on 22 Feb 11, 1 Mar 11 and 14 Apr 11 with notes taken on missing and replanted trees.
 Prominent cankers on 143 trees were marked with red spray paint for further evaluation.
-Cankers on these trees were measured on 30 Mar 11 and compared with measurements taken on 15 Sep 11.
-A few trees with multiple cankers on either date were not used in the final analysis.
+Cankers on these trees were measured on 30 Mar 11 and compared with measurements taken on 15 Sep 11, 8 Nov 12 and 14 Nov 13.
+A few trees with multiple cankers were not used in the final analysis.

-A variety of cankers were found that resembled those caused by Anisogramma anomala.
-Cankers found prior to the 2011 growing season averaged slightly over 7 cm (table 1) and were characterized by longitudinal cracks, flat and/or slightly sunken areas on the trunks.
-Some of these cankers had stomata which were smaller and less numerous than on susceptible cultivars.
+A few cankers were found that resembled those caused by Anisogramma anomala.
+Cankers found prior to the 2011 growing season averaged slightly over 7 cm (Table 1) and were characterized by longitudinal cracks, flat and/or slightly sunken areas on the trunks.
+Some of these cankers had stromata which were smaller and less numerous than on susceptible cultivars.
 Host tissues around stromata were discolored but individual mycelia were not observed.
 Viable ascospores were observed.
 None of the cankers were typical of a multi-year perennial cankers suggesting they had all developed during the 2010 growing season.

 Only 1.8% of the trees planted in 2007 were found to have cankers while 5% of the 2008 trees had cankers (Table 1).
-Figures 1 and 2 show the pattern of infected trees found among the trees planted in 2007 and 2008.
+Figures 1 and 2 show the pattern of infected trees found among trees planted in 2007 and 2008.
 The pattern for the older trees is consistent with a distribution one might get from natural spread of the pathogen.
-However, figure 2 has many north/south runs of consecutively infected trees indicating that some infections may have occurred before being planted in this location.
+However, Figure 2 has many north/south runs of consecutively infected trees indicating that some infections may have occurred before being planted in this location.